facebook/react-native-website/website/architecture/architecture-glossary.md

 ## React Native Framework

 React Native allows developers to use the [React programming paradigm](https://react.dev/learn/thinking-in-react) to ship applications to native targets.
-The React Native team is focused on creating **core APIs** and **functionalities** that fit the most general use case when developing native apps (not just restricted to Android and iOS).
+The React Native team is focused on creating **core APIs** and **functionalities** that fit the most general use case when developing native apps.

 Shipping native apps to production usually requires a set of tools and libraries that are not provided by default as part of React Native, but are still crucial to ship an app to production.
 Examples of such tools are: support for publishing applications to a dedicated store or support for routing and navigation mechanisms.